 This article, written by Joe Yogerst, originally appeared on the Los Angeles Times website.
 Business is set to boom for physical therapists.
 Employment in the sector is projected to grow 36% over the decade spanning 2012 to 2022, much faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.
-This means an increase
+This means

 Nearly 200 research projects were presented at Chapman University’s annual Student Research Day May 14, 2014.
 The daylong event was held at the Sandhu Conference Center, and it showcased the university’s student research and scholarly projects.
 Research posters lined the room and students stood nearby to explain their research and answer questions from the attendees.
 Among